| October 1, 2012 through December 31, 2012

 Table 6a and Table 6b contain information on prohibited activity notices that FSIS issued for the current fiscal year through the quarterly reporting period.

 V. ADMINISTRATIVE ACTIONS

-The FSIS Rules of Practice, (9 CFR Part 500), define the type of administrative enforcement actions taken by FSIS, the conditions under which these actions are appropriate, and the procedures FSIS follows in taking these actions.
+The FSIS Rules of Practice, which are set out in 9 CFR Part 500, define the type of administrative enforcement actions taken by FSIS, the conditions under which these actions are appropriate, and the procedures FSIS follows in taking these actions.
 FSIS takes these administrative actions to ensure sanitary conditions and the production of wholesome products, to prevent the preparation of adulterated products, and to ensure public health and safety.

 FSIS administrative enforcement actions as defined in the Rules of Practice (9 CFR 500.1) include regulatory control actions, withholding actions, and suspensions.
 A regulatory control action is the retention of product, rejection of equipment, or refusal to allow the processing of a specified product.
 A withholding action is the refusal to allow the marks of inspection on products.
 Suspension actions are the interruption of the assignment of FSIS employees in all, or part, of an establishment.